davidpagnon/Sports2D/README.md

 'feet_on_floor': ["", "offset marker augmentation results so that feet are at floor level. true if not specified"], 'distortions': ["", "camera distortion coefficients [k1, k2, p1, p2, k3] or 'from_calib'.
 [0.0, 0.0, 0.0, 0.0, 0.0] if not specified"],
-'use_simple_model': ["", "IK 10+ times faster, but no muscles or flexible spine, no patella. false if not specified"], 'tracking_mode': ["", "'sports2d' or 'deepsort'. 'deepsort' is slower, harder to parametrize but can be more robust if correctly tuned"], 'deepsort_params': ["", 'Deepsort tracking parameters: """{dictionary between 3 double quotes}""". \n\
+'use_simple_model': ["", "IK 10+ times faster, but no muscles or flexible spine, no patella. false if not specified"], 'parallel_workers_kinematics': ["", "'auto', int, or false.
+One CPU worker per person"], 'tracking_mode': ["", "'sports2d' or 'deepsort'. 'deepsort' is slower, harder to parametrize but can be more robust if correctly tuned"], 'predict_displacement': ["", "true or false.
+Default: False. \n\
+                            Use when people move in sustained straight lines (eg sprinting, cycling, swimming) or in case of long occlusions or slow framerate. \n\
+                            Don't use if there are sudden changes of direction (eg basketball, hopping). \n\
+                            Experiment if you are unsure (eg football, ...)."], 'match_by': ["", "'keypoints', 'centroid', or 'bbox'.
+'Default: 'keypoints'. \n\
+            Usually favor keypoints, especially if people are passing closely in front of each other with distinct limb positions and limited frame-by-frame limb motion (eg yoga class, ballroom dance, and even wrestling and gymnastics if the framerate is high). \n\
+            Favor centroid in crowded scenes where people are very small in the image (eg < 40 pixels). \n\
+            Favor bbox with `predict_displacement=true` with people of different sizes moving in a straight line with fast limb motion and large occlusions (eg sprinting with occlusions)."], 'max_distance': ["", "Max distance a person can jump from their previous position before being considered as a new one.
+Only considered if match_by='keypoints' or 'centroid'. in px or None, 100 by default.
+Increase it if predict_displacement=False.
+Only considered if match_by='keypoints' or 'centroid'."], 'min_iou': ["", "Minimum overlap between two consecutive bounding boxes before a person is considered as another one.
+0.2 by default.
+Lower it if predict_displacement=False.
+Only considered if match_by='bbox'."], 'max_unseen_time': ["", "Max number of seconds that a person can be unseen before the next person passing by is given a new ID.
+1 second by default."], 'deepsort_params': ["", 'Deepsort tracking parameters: """{dictionary between 3 double quotes}""". \n\
                     Default: max_age:30, n_init:3, nms_max_overlap:0.8, max_cosine_distance:0.3, nn_budget:200, max_iou_distance:0.8, embedder_gpu: True\n\
                     More information there: https://github.com/levan92/deep_sort_realtime/blob/master/deep_sort_realtime/deepsort_tracker.py#L51'],